top of page

 MD, FRCSC (Ed), FRCOG

-Dr. Krishnamurthy is an Associate Professor at McGill University, and the Vice Chair of Education.
+Dr. Krishnamurthy is a Professor at McGill University, and the Vice Chair of Education.
 He holds the position of Chief of the Division of Gynecology at the MUHC, and is the Program Director of the MIS Fellowship program.

 Read more